top of page

 Yes.
 It’s common for assisted living facilities to include arbitration clauses in their agreements as a way to keep cases out of the public eye and limit potential damages.
 However, the experienced assisted living facility injury attorneys at FIDJ can carefully assess the validity and enforceability of your arbitration clause.
 Depending on the circumstances, our experienced attorneys may be able to challenge and potentially invalidate the arbitration agreement, allowing your case to proceed to civil court where it can be heard before a jury.
 In the event an arbitration clause is enforceable, our attorneys can still represent you in the arbitration process.

-How long do I have to file an assisted living facility abuse or neglect lawsuit?
+How long do I have to file a Florida assisted living facility abuse or neglect lawsuit?

 In Florida, assisted living facility injury cases must be brought within two (2) years of the date of injury and/or the date of death.
 This two (2) year deadline is known as a “statute of limitations”.
 However, do not delay as there may be prior injuries that you do not know about.
 In addition, many assisted living facilities have notoriously high staff turnover rates.
 Therefore, unnecessary delay can make it more difficult to locate potential witnesses.
 To learn more about the applicable statute of limitations, check out our blog, "The Deadline to File a Florida Nursing Home, Assisted Living Facility, Group Home, or Adult Day Care Center Abuse or Neglect Case."